cryobiochem/crystal.ai/README.md

    - The `borderline2.py` module is used for image processing, generating new features for the CNN model.

 3. **CNN Model Building and Training:**
-   - The `image_classification.py` script builds, trains, and evaluates the CNN model for crystal image classification.
+   - The `image_classification.py` script builds, trains, and evaluates the CNN model for crystal image classification using TensorFlow Keras.
    - Model performance is assessed through classification reports and confusion matrices, providing insights into accuracy.

 4. **Flask Web Interface for Model Prediction:**